hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

   }
   // method with return type
   fun meaning -> num {
-    // when no shadowing, `this` keyword can be omitted return x * y
+    // when there's no shadowing, `this` keyword can be omitted return x * y
   }
 }